mihirwadhwa27/PitFUSION_1002_demo/readme.md

 const TBA_KEY   = 'YOUR_TBA_KEY';
 ```

 This is the only file you need to edit for initial setup.
-The version number lives in `PitFUSION.html` and updates automatically on each release.

 ### 3. Add a Logo (Optional)